GuideNepalNRNRemittanceHundiBankingPersonal Finance

 Newer entrants.
 App-only experience, transparent fees, published exchange rates.

-- Watch out for: Wise does not support NPR as a source currency — you cannot send money out of Nepal through Wise.
-This is one-way only.
+• Watch out for: Wise does not support NPR as a source currency.
+You cannot send money out of Nepal through Wise.
+The corridor is one-way only.

 4. Hundi (don't)

-The pitch is always the same: "Friend takes Riyal/Dirham/Pounds/Dollars from you in Dubai/Doha/London, family member gets cash in Kathmandu the same hour at a better rate than Western Union — no paperwork, no questions."
-Real cases as recent as November 2025 show why this is a mistake even when it works most of the time.
+The pitch is always the same.
+A friend takes Riyal/Dirham/Pounds/Dollars from you in Dubai/Doha/London.
+The family member gets cash in Kathmandu the same hour at a better rate than Western Union.
+No paperwork, no questions.
+Cases as recent as November 2025 show why this is a mistake even when it works most of the time.

 Hundi: the math against you is worse than you think

-- Forfeiture of the money.
-Both sender and receiver lose the amount transacted if discovered.
+1. Forfeiture of the money.
+If discovered, both sender and receiver lose the amount transacted.

-- Fine of up to three times the amount.
-This is on top of forfeiture, not in lieu of it.
-Send Rs 5 lakh via hundi, lose it, then pay Rs 15 lakh in fines.
+2. Fine of up to three times the amount.
+Applied on top of forfeiture, not instead of it.
+Send Rs 5 lakh via hundi, lose it, and then pay Rs 15 lakh in fines.

-- Compensation demands in lakhs of crores for ring cases.
-The January 2025 Bimal Poddar case saw the District Attorney demand Rs 286 billion in compensation for transactions of Rs 300 billion — the compensation demand alone was 95% of the transaction value.
+4. Compensation demands in lakhs of crores for ring cases.
+In the January 2025 Bimal Poddar case, the District Attorney demanded Rs 286 billion in compensation for transactions of Rs 300 billion.
+The compensation demand alone was 95% of the transaction value.

-The naive math on hundi is "I save 2% on the FX rate so on Rs 1 lakh I save Rs 2,000."
-The actual expected value, even at a 1-in-1000 probability of discovery, is brutally negative once you factor in forfeiture, fine, and jail time.
-And the probability is rising — NRB and the District Attorney have moved from rhetoric to active prosecution.
+The naive math says "I save 2% on the FX rate, so on Rs 1 lakh I save Rs 2,000."
+The actual expected value, even at a 1-in-1000 probability of discovery, runs brutally negative once forfeiture, fine, and jail time enter the equation.
+The probability is also rising.
+NRB and the District Attorney have moved from rhetoric to active prosecution.

 The comparison table